ShabadVaswani/Quant-Agent/README.md

 You can then ask the agent questions such as:
 *   *"What is the historical volatility of AAPL?"*
-*   *"Get the stock prices for MSFT over the last 14 days and calculate its risk."*
+*   *"What is the 1-day Value at Risk for Google at a 99% confidence level?"*
+*   *"Calculate the theoretical price for a call option on MSFT with a strike of 400 and 30 days to expiry."*

 Type `quit` or `exit` to end the session.